ivanseldas/Sentiment-Driven-Video-Recommendations/README.md

 ## Project Overview

-This project is a personalized YouTube video recommendation system that leverages video content, user interactions, and sentiment analysis from comments to recommend relevant videos to users.
+Personalized video recommendation system based on video content, user interactions, and sentiment analysis from comments to recommend relevant videos to users.

 ## Objectives